SimonFJ20/website/articles/books/rashid_khalidi_the_hundred_years_war_on_palestine.md

-# Rashid Khalidi: The hundreds years' war in Palestine
+# Rashid Khalidi: The Hundreds Years' War on Palestine

 **The history of the palestinian plight from before the Balfourd declaration to today told as six declarations of war on the palestinian people with both academic and personal perspectives.**[1]